 Choosing your wedding dress

-It’s good to try on several dresses and different styles before you make your final decision.
+It’s advisable to try on several dresses in different styles before you make your final decision.
 Make a day of it and go with a trusted friend or your mum or sister and take a camera so you can look back at the photos of you in each gown you’ve tried on.
-It’s important that you feel comfortable in the dress you choose as you’ll be wearing it all day and I hope very much that you’ll feel just as confident and beautiful in whatever style you choose.
+It’s important to feel comfortable in the dress you choose as you’ll be wearing it all day.